Table of Contents

 Stride

-After creating or editing a script, you must manually reload the assemblies by clicking Reload assemblies in the Game Studio toolbar.
+After you create a script, you may have to reload the assemblies manually.
+To do this, click Reload assemblies in the Game Studio toolbar.

 Reload assemblies